The Changeable Brain: Brain Plasticity

 So how do we learn?
 And why do some of us learn things more easily than others?

 This is the question Dr. Lara Boyd, brain researcher from University of British Columbia, asked her audience at the opening of her TEDx Talk in Rogers Arena on November 14, 2015.
-This is the question that fascinated her, and it has also fascinated me and has resulted in my discovery of brain plasticity, also known as neuroplasticity.
+This is the question that fascinated her and has resulted in my discovery of brain plasticity, also known as neuroplasticity.

 We are witnessing a revolutionary discovery that the human brain can in fact change itself, but what does this mean?
-Although the brain is an organ and our most important at that, there are several theories that show the brain as a muscle, as the brain can be trained like your biceps, and triceps.
+The brain is an organ and there are several theories that show the brain as a muscle, as the brain can be trained like your biceps, and triceps.
 Your brain can be trained and learn new skills by improving cognitive functions such as strengthening memory.

 “Postmortem examinations have shown that education increase the number of branches among neurons.
 An increased number of branches drives the neurons further apart, leading to an increase in the volume of thickness of the brain.
 The idea that the brain is like a muscle that grows with exercise is not just a metaphor”, Norman Doidge from ‘The Brain that Changes Itself’.

 This discovery formed the bases of the direction and structure for many popular and successful psychotherapies such as Cognitive Behavioural Therapy (CBT).
 CBT aims to help you manage your problems by changing how you think and act.
-We must remember that the brain relies on our senses for input, and it is that information we allow into our brain that will structure it and wire it, ready for the same recurring reactions.
+We must remember that the brain relies on our senses for input.
+It is that information we allow into our brain that will structure it and wire it.

 To challenge the structure of our brain we must challenge our perception.
-CBT encourages you to reflect and understand yourself both physically, emotionally and psychologically and how you think about yourself, the world and other people.
+CBT encourages you to reflect and understand yourself both physically, emotionally and psychologically.
+It encourages you how you think about yourself, the world and other people.
 The HSE advises talking about these things, and that CBT can help you to change how you think ‘cognitive’ and what you do ‘behaviour’, which can help you make significant improvements in your life.

-For four hundred years the notion that the brain could alter its structure and primary functioning would not have been discussed amongst academics, doctors and scientists in the field of medicine.
+For four hundred years the notion that the brain could alter its structure and primary functioning would not have been discussed.
 This was as a result of mainstream medicine and science believing that brain autonomy was fixed.
 People who previously had been told there was very little chance of improving or rehabilitating from their conditions and illnesses.
 People can now pursue recoveries and have the positive mentality that they can retrain or, reprogramme their brain.
 This can have significant results.

 So, What is Brain Plasticity?

 “The problem here is, is that neuroplasticity can work both ways.
 It can be positive, you learn something new and you refine the motor skill.
-And it also can be negative though, you forgot something you once knew, you become addicted to drugs, maybe you have chronic pain.
-So your brain is tremendously plastic and it’s being shaped both structurally and functionally by everything you do, but also by everything that you don’t do,” Dr. Boyd.
+It can be negative if you forgot something you once knew ” Dr. Boyd.

-Barbara Young is a Canadian educator and author who has presented how much could potentially be accomplished within society, that if in a perfect world every child would have a brain-based assessment and, if problems were found, a tailor made program would then be created to strengthen essential areas in the early years, when neuroplasticity is greatest.
+Her theory presented how much can be accomplished within society, that if in a perfect world every child would have a brain-based assessment and, if problems were found, a tailor made program would then be created to strengthen essential areas in the early years, when neuroplasticity is greatest.

 If you enjoyed reading this post please do read my other articles on mental health and well-being: ‘Understanding Emotional Intelligence’, ‘An Insight into Psychotherapy’ and ‘Mindfulness: A Key Tool to Less Stress’.